hulsbo/personal-blog/index.markdown

 After having surprisingly suceeded running the half-marathon distance at 01:21:45 on a trial run, well below the goal 01:25:00 I set the same day for November the 1st (and which I had 12 weeks to prepare myself for) I had to update this HM goal to something more ambitious, and so this goal is now instead set to 01:20:00.
 The time to achieve that is still 1st of November.

 It's a very ambitious goal but that's also what goals are for - to push us further towards our greatest capability.
-I am actually equally as surprised as thrilled to confidently set it myself.
+I am actually equally as surprised as thrilled to set it myself knowing at the same time it's not unrealizable to accomplish.
 I hope this 12 - week plan will propel me towards that achievement.
 Since it's quite intense I reserve the right to adapt it if I feel it's too much on my running plate :-).